yogarjun77/RepData_PeerAssessment1/PA1_template.md

 **Title: "Reproducible Research: Peer Assessment 1"**
 **Author: "yogarjun77"**
-**Date: " May 16, 2015**
+**Date: " April 04, 2016**

 **Introduction**

 This assignment makes use of data from a personal activity monitoring device.
-This device collects data at 5 minute intervals through out the day.
+This device collects data at 5 minute intervals throughout the day.
 The data consists of two months of data from an anonymous individual collected during the months of October and November, 2012 (total 61 days) and include the number of steps taken in 5 minute intervals each day.

 The data for this assignment can be downloaded from here: